publisha/publisha.github.io/_papers/iterativepublishing.md

  + Should publishers use clever version control software?
  + Should publishers adopt semantic versioning?
- + Can media and publishing students benefit from using clever version control  as individuals or in teams.
+ + Can media and publishing students benefit from using clever version control as individuals or in teams?

 [^1]: semver.org